 Some experience leadership and realize it isn’t for them – and that is perfectly fine.
 Maybe you prefer a more informal leadership or mentorship type of role – helping junior developers or engineers build their skills.
 However, if you do want to succeed as a tech manager and perhaps make the progression into the role of a CIO or CTO one day, here are some skills that are critical to develop for success.

-Don’t Do Everything Yourself
+Even as Tech Manager, Don’t Do Everything Yourself